+About This Guide XV

-What is in this guide? xiii
+What is in this guide?
+XV

-What you should know xiii
+What you should know

-Documentation conventions xiv
+Documentation conventions

-Documentation set xiv
+Documentation set xvi

-Related publications xiv
+Related publications xvii

 Chapter 1 Getting Acquainted with the MAX 1-1

-What is the MAX 1800?
+What is the MAX 2000 T1/PRI?
+1-2

 What items are included in your package?
 1-2

-Checking the MAX
+Checking the MAX base unit 1-2

-Checking other package contents
+Checking other package contents 1-2

-Checking the expansion cards
+Checking the expansion cards 1-3

-Digital Modem Card
+Digital Modem Card 1-3

+V.110 Card 1-3

 Multiband Inverse Multiplexing Card 1-3

-V.110 Card

 Host/6 Card 1-4

 Chapter 2 Setting Up and Testing the MAX Hardware 2-1

 What you need before you start 2-2

 Inserting an expansion card 2-2

-Setting up the hardware
+Setting up the hardware 2-4

-Connecting the MAX to your LAN or WAN 2-3
+Connecting the MAX to your LAN or WAN 2-4

-Interpreting the MAX LEDs
+Interpreting the MAX LEDs 2-5

-Starting up the MAX 2-5
+Starting up the MAX 2-6

 Chapter 3 Navigating the User Interface 3-1

 Using the configuration menus 3-2

 The main edit menu 3-2

-Making a menu or status window active 3-2
+Making a menu or status window active 3-3

 Opening menus and profiles 3-3

 Opening edit fields 3-4

 Setting enumerated parameters 3-4

 Saving your changes 3-4

-About MAX passwords 3-4
+About MAX passwords 3-5

-Special display characters and keys
+Special display characters and keys 3-6

 Understanding menu numbers 3-7

-Appendix A MAX Specifications A-1
+Appendix A Provisioning the Switch A-1

-General specifications

-Battery A-2

-Power requirements A-2
+Provisioning the switch for T1 access A-2